Exortions/exortions.github.io/README.md

-# Click-GUI-Gen
+# Itchs' Creations
-This website allows users to generate a Click-GUI data pack for minecraft.
-This is achieved with a combination of HTML, CSS, and JavaScript Libraries.
+This website is my personal portfolio website!
+My data packs, maps, and generators will go here.
+So far I only have a home page and a Click-GUI Generator though. :(